sonatype-nexus-community/ossindex-gradle-plugin/README.md

 New Release Notes
 -------------

-This release uses the new OSS Index v3 API.
+**This release uses the new OSS Index v3 API**.
 There are a few differences of note:

 * Vulnerability IDs have changed, they are now UUIDs instead of long integers.
   These should not change again: sorry for the inconvenience.